joewing/q2/README.md

 All instructions are 1 word with the following format:

-  FFF LDZ XXXXXX
+  FFF DZ XXXXXXX

-where FFF is the opcode, L is the load flag,
+where FFF is the opcode, D is the dereference flag,
-D is the dereference flag, Z is the zero-page flag, and XXXXXX is the operand.
+Z is the zero-page flag, and XXXXXX is the operand.

 Instruction summary: